super0605/genAI-agents/visual-automation-summarization/README.md

 - **Extensible:** Easily add new tools or nodes for more complex browser automation tasks.

 ## How It Works
-1. **Initialize Browser:** Launches a Playwright browser and navigates to a target URL (default: Wikipedia page on Large Language Models).
+1. **Initialize Browser:** Launches a Playwright browser and navigates to a target URL (default: IBM's page about Large Language Models).
 2. **Screenshot & Summarize:** Takes a screenshot, sends it to a vision LLM, and stores the summary.
 3. **Scroll Decision:** The agent decides whether to scroll for more content (currently forced to always scroll for demo/testing).
 4. **Loop or Aggregate:** If scrolling, repeats the screenshot/summarization.
 If not, aggregates all summaries into a final report.